rgwch/no-bling-blog/readme.md

 </VirtualHost>

 ```
-(Of course, you must replace `noblingblog.url.invalid` with the real url of your blog site.)
+(Of course, you must replace `noblingblog.url.invalid` with the real url of your blog site, and of course you must have a DNS setup to direct calls to this url to your server.)

 Then, enable the new site: